Uiedbook/JetPath/README.md

 # Rationale

-JetPath is a Small Server-side framework that is Fast and Easy to use.
+JetPath is a web framework that is Granularity, Fast and Easy to use.

 [benchmark repo](https://github.com/FridayCandour/jetpath-benchmark)

-- JetPath now runs one the runtime you are using, bun or node or deno.
+- JetPath now runs on the runtime you are using, bun or node or deno.
 - Function names as routing patterns (newest innovation you haven't seen before).
 - Pre, Post and Error request hooks.
 - Inbuilt Cors handlers.
 - Fast and small and easy as peasy.
 - A strong backup community moved with passion for making the web better.
-- Now supports file streaming.
-- Inbuilt swagger functionality.
+- Inbuilt API auto doc functionality.

-In JetPath, unlike express, fastify or other Javascript base server-side framworks, JetPath is designed as a light, simple and but powerful, using the an intuitive route as function name system. you can be able to design and manage your api(s) with the smallest granularity possible.
+JetPath is designed as a light, simple and but powerful, using the an intuitive route as function name system. you can be able to design and manage your api(s) with the smallest granularity possible.

-This benefits are very lovely and delighting, but trust me you have never written javascript app in this manner before and you should definitely check this out for a new taste beyound what the mainstream offers, an eciting DX.
+This benefits are very lovely and delighting, but trust me you have never written javascript app in this manner before and you should definitely check this out.

 --

 ## How JetPath works

-JetPath works by search through the source forder and join up any defined paths and hooks that follows it's formart.
+JetPath works by search through the source forder and join up any defined handlers and hooks that follows it's format in files named [anything].route.js.

 ## Requirements to use JetPath.

-JetPath support all server-side Javascript runtimes:
+JetPath support all web Javascript runtimes:

 - Nodejs.
 - Denojs.